-It’s important not to get too wound up with watching numbers, but it’s good to keep a bit of an eye on things like blood pressure, weight, and your alcohol intake.
+#5 Be vigilant's important not to get too wound up with watching numbers, but it's good to keep a bit of an eye on things like blood pressure, weight, and your alcohol intake.
 Your doctor will also be keeping a close eye on these things too, which is good to know.

 #6 Eat a healthy diet

 Another way to fast-track your recovery from a heart attack is to focus on eating a healthy diet.
 Try to get some heart-healthy oily fish into your diet, such as herring, mackerel, salmon or sardines.
 The Mediterranean-style diet is a very good choice, because it focuses on healthy fats, fruits and vegetables, and wholegrains, without being too restrictive, or regimental.

 If you're a bit stuck for ideas, start reading cookbooks, magazines and searching for recipes online.
 Check out these Go Red for Women